vygr/ChrysaLisp/docs/TASKS.md

 The `run.vp` task creates an instance of the Lisp class and then calls the `'lisp :repl` method with the file name it received from the Kernel.

+## Service tasks

+A service task is one that `declares` its mailbox in the `Service Directory`.
+There is nothing special apart from that action.

+The Kernel maintains a directory of all the local services, and via talking to neighboring Kernels, a network wide directory of these named mailboxes.

+You can create, destroy and search for the mailbox/s for a service/s task/s of interest, via the `'sys_mail :enquire`, `'sys_mail :declare` and `'sys_mail :forget` method calls.